icynetx/RconKIT/README.md

 ## 🧭 Interactive Console Guide

-Run `reconkit` with no arguments to enter the guided console.
+Run `reconkit` with no arguments and you get a guided console instead of a wall of flags.
+Set your target once, adjust the scan style, and run whenever you are ready.

 | Command | What it does |
 |---|---|